 "Million dollars" view!

-Unfortunately (for brothers) and fortunately for nature lovers, in 1982Bosurgi’s business went “belly-up” and the island was set for sale.
+Things drastically changed when in 1991 the Isola Bella got expropriated by the Sicilian Government and was set for sale.
 But this time, due to the growing public interest in preservation of nature, the Regional Department of Cultural Heritage declared the Isola Bella a “Monument of Nature” and an object of special historical, cultural and artistic value.
 That basically sealed the destiny of the island.
-In 1990 the Isola Bella was purchased by the regional government, then subsequently, in 1998 the Nature Reserve was established on the island.
-Thanks to these initiatives, today the Isola Bella is accessible to public (entrance fees of € 4 apply).
+The Isola Bella was purchased by the regional government, then subsequently, in 1998 the Nature Reserve was established on the island.
+Thanks to these initiatives, today the Isola Bella is accessible to public.
+It shares its charm and natural beauty to everybody who can afford symbolic entrance fees (recently € 4 for adult).

 Former Bosurgi's house - today the museum.